 CBD is the second most abundant cannabinoid in the plant and now a popular food supplement to be used as part of a daily diet.
 CBD oil is legal in Northern Ireland, and can be purchased from a number of different retailers.

 These options help to eliminate the natural flavor of hemp and make supplementation even more simple for those with a sensitive palette.
+However the original form of CBD supplement, CBD Oil, in its raw and most natural state, is the best way to add Cannabidiol to your diet.

 The Potential Risks